dockerpac/dr/README.md

 [Back to the chronogram](#chronogram)

-# CHECKPOINT Adding back Marcoussis nodes to the cluster
+# CHECKPOINT Adding back dc1 nodes to the cluster

 [Back to the chronogram](#chronogram)